 - Buttons or beans (optional)

-Tell the children they will play Bingo as they practice saying the /b/ sound in words beginning with the letter B sound such as big, buttons, and bows.
+The children play Bingo as they practice saying the /b/ sound in words beginning with the letter B sound such as big, buttons, and bows.

 Find Bingo Bs

 - Invite the children to search for the letter B and say, “/b/, /b/, /b/” when it is found.